Modern Insurance Core Systems - Smarter, Faster, Better?

 Every decade heralds a significant innovation that changes how we live our lives.
 Innovation brings with it a long list of previously ‘cutting-edge’ technologies that are now obsolete.
-Have you bought a USB recently?
+Have you bought a floppy disk or a USB flash drive recently?
 I guess not, because, with the cloud, storage is a breeze.
 Cable TV is taking a dying gasp right now and your Apple iPhone may one day be replaced by retinal implants or another kind of hands-free system as soon as 2030.
-So, whether it is a powerful iPhone Pro Max at $999 or a million dollar digital transformation of your core insurance platform, the question remains - how modern is it actually, and will it be future proof?
+So, whether it is a powerful iPhone Pro Max at $999 or a million dollar digital transformation of your core insurance system, the question remains - how modern is it actually, and will it be future proof?
 While many insurers have been modernizing their platforms over the last decade, are they all smarter, faster and better?

 The change in outlook in modern legacy vs modern digital core platforms